-Oil, natural gas liquid and natural gas receivables consist of amounts due from purchasers for commodity sales from our revenue interest in the leases in Northeastern Pennsylvania, the Permian Basin, and Oklahoma.
+Oil, natural gas liquid and natural gas receivables consist of amounts due from purchasers or operators for commodity sales from our revenue interest in the leases in Northeastern Pennsylvania, the Permian Basin, Oklahoma, and Alberta, Canada.
 Payments from purchasers are typically due by the last day of the month following the month of delivery.
 Gathering fee revenue consists of fees due from the operator of the Auburn GGS, as an agent for the Company fulfilling the operations of the gathering system.
 Payments from the operator are typically due 60 days from the last day of the month of transmission.
 The Company's operations do not result in any contract assets or liabilities on the accompanying consolidated balance sheets.